 What is Performance Testing?

 In the simplest form, performance testing is a set to tests and strategies which are applied to any software, program, application, or API, to correct any flaws.
-These errors, if not treated, can cause harm to the business, and you are likely to lose a myriad of loyal and potential customers, as well as, the prospects.
+These errors, if not treated, can cause harm to the business, and you are likely to lose a myriad of loyal customers, as well as the potential prospects that find your services and offerings.

 Kinds of Performance Testing

-When you choose performance testing as the way to judge your application’s capability, the developers and testers examine your website through the following methods:
+When you choose performance testing as the way to judge the capabilities of your applications, the developers and testers examine your website through the following methods:

 All the methods are part of performance testing and they are necessary to be implied to receive accurate results.